 Having already given our appetites a good work out, we opted to finish by sharing a creme brûlée.
 While not as comment worthy as the rest of the food we enjoyed, it worked just fine as an end point to the experience with a glass of dessert wine and was a happy example of the dish.

 It’s really impressive to see a new hospitality business so busy in the traditionally tricky post-Christmas period, all the more so when it’s been busier than expected since opening and still managed to cope with that pressure and not drop standards.
 This was an extremely enjoyable meal with dishes that combined flavour and presentation without losing site of the need for a pub meal to be appropriately hearty or getting too caught up in over complicating things.
-I look forward to seeing it continue to flourish.
+I look forward to seeing The Twine & Barrel York continue to flourish.

 Disclaimer: no charge was made for this meal.
 Opinions are impartial.